 I recommend considering AirPods.
 I get that the popularity may set you off but they are actually really good.
 You can use them with any Bluetooth device in your house.
 Also, they are really convenient and easy to use.
 The only con will be its price point.

-Best headphones for iPhone 7
+Best headphones for the iPhone

 Now, a really good option for iPhones is Beats headphones.
 Since 2014, Apple bought Beats by Dre, and they optimized the headphones specifically for iPhones.
 So, if you want headphones that will suit your iPhone well, you may want to consider Beats headphones.

 For example, I highly recommend the Beats Solo3 Wireless.
 These are over-ear headphones that are really comforting.
 Easy to charge, and last long.
 Also, you can activate Siri with these headphones by using the controls.
 We have also done a review on it as one of the 10 Best Closed Back Headphones.

 Also, you may want to consider the BeatsX Wireless Earphones.
 These are way cheaper than the Solo3 and Airpods.
 They are really comforting but not that good at noise-canceling, after all, its earphones.
 The RemoteTalk options enable you to activate Siri amongst other things.
 Easy to charge and lasts at least 8 hours.

 Another great product to combine with the iPhone 7 is the Bose QuietControl 30 Wireless Headphones.
 If you buy them, you’ll see that the instructions state best with iPhone.
 These are earbuds that allow you to control the noise-cancelation.
 You set the level of how much outside noise will be canceled out.